Captain Kangaroo: 1997 reboot

 In 1997–2000, a rebooted series titled The All New Captain Kangaroo was produced by Saban Entertainment in association with TLC Entertainment.
 Eric S. Rollman, who also served as President of Saban and Fox Family Productions, was executive producer.
 George Taweel and Rob Loos of TLC produced the series.
 John McDonough played the Captain on this version, which was shot in Tampa, Florida, and featured animal segments shot at Busch Gardens Tampa Bay and Seaworld in Orlando.
 Keeshan was invited to appear as a special guest called "The Admiral", but declined.
 Thirteen episodes were produced for syndication with an additional twenty-seven episodes serving as the centerpiece for a programming block on Fox, Fox Kids Network (later known as Fox Kids), and The Family Channel (later known as Fox Family Channel) dubbed Captain Kangaroo's Treasure House, from 1997 to 2000; the block also featured reruns of Thomas the Tank Engine and Friends and Magic Adventures of Mumfie, as well a spin-off show, Mister Moose's Fun Time, which included cartoon segments from around the world, as well as clips from The Wiggles.
-When Disney bought Fox Family, the company shelved The All New Captain Kangaroo and Mister Moose's Fun Time, allegedly due to the fact the reboot advertised Busch Gardens & Seaworld, rivals of Walt Disney World.
+When Disney bought Fox Family, the company shelved The All New Captain Kangaroo and Mister Moose's Fun Time, allegedly due to the fact the reboot advertised Busch Gardens and SeaWorld, rivals of Walt Disney World.

+Trademark

 In 2011, the trademark for the Captain Kangaroo name was acquired by the Cashin Comedy Co.
 In a blog, the Captain is portrayed by Pat Cashin, an entertainer and professional clown.
 Cashin died in 2016 at the age of 48, leaving the rights to this version with his estate.
 Creative Artists Agency, the successor to Captain Kangaroos previous rights holders Marvin Josephson Associates and ICM Partners, is the current owner of the series.